Plitvice Lakes vs Krka: Which Park to Visit in Croatia? (Hint: They Are Both Amazing)

 In Krka National Park, the main waterfalls are around an hour-long path that everyone walks.
 Aside from that, you can do a few short hikes on your own.
 But that’s about it.
 To reach places further away, you have no choice but to join the boat tours.
 Aside from having specific schedules, all these tours cost extra.
 So you need to adapt your schedule accordingly and spend more money.
 This is not necessarily a bad thing, just something to keep in mind.

-If you want to take out the stress of planning the tour and finind your way around the parks, you can book a Plitvice Lakes Guided Tour or even a Plitvice Lakes Private tour if you are traveling with a small group.
+If you want to take out the stress of planning the tour and finding your way around the parks, you can book a Plitvice Lakes Guided Tour or even a Plitvice Lakes Private tour if you are traveling with a small group.

-Best time to visit Plitvice and Krka
+Best Times to Visit Plitvice and Krka

-There isn’t a right or wrong time to visit any of the parks, it all depends on your expectations.
+There isn’t a right or wrong time to visit any of the parks; it all depends on your expectations.
 Your best chance to visit the parks without the crowds is to go in the low season.
 Of course, the very low season also means potentially bad weather.
 However, Plitvice is supposed to be amazing in winter, especially if covered in snow.
-While in Krka the chances of snow are lower, there’s the advantage of having the place nearly all to yourself.
+While in Krka, the chances of snow are lower, there’s the advantage of having the place nearly all to yourself.

 Middle seasons are another great choice.
-I think September is a good compromise between fewer crowds and good weather.
+I think late September is a good compromise between fewer crowds and good weather.
 I expect late April, early May, and October to be good options as well, although this means a few more visitors than during winter.

 Krka Waterfalls